xamarin/xamarin-macios/docs/nativeaot.md

 NativeAOT may produce smaller and/or faster apps - or it may not.
 It's very important to test and profile to determine the results of enabling NativeAOT.

+However, our initial testing shows significant improvements both in size (up to 50% smaller) and startup (up to 50% faster).
+For more information about performance see (pending link to blog post).

 ## How to enable NativeAOT?

 NativeAOT is enabled by setting the `PublishAot` property to `true` in the project file: